heclak/community-a4e-c/README.md

 ### Q: Are there any plans to simulate other variants or later models of the A-4?

 **No**, there are no plans nor keen interest to pursue this, especially since there is a lot left to add and improve one with our beloved A-4E-C. Additionally, the advanced avionics in later models would not be able to be completed in a satisfying manner.

-### Q: Are there any plans to obtain the Eagle Dynamics SDK, make the module official, or make the module a part of the default DCS install package?

-**No**, the A-4E-C will continue on as a free and open-source resource anyone can download and install to enjoy.

 ### Q: Why doesn't the A-4E-C work with my favorite mission or multiplayer scripting system?